patch-charity/virgin-money-giving-api/README.md

 - `phpunit`

 ## Roadmap
 - First thing todo is to mock the API calls!
+We are bumping into the queries per second limit
+- Use a hydrator for mapping the fundraiser and page details to the API call
+- More tests